EricaLinaG/Emacsn/README.md

     prelude-update-cmd  = $(generic-update-cmd)
 ```

-  - It first adds itself to the list of optional-profiles.
+  - It first adds itself to the list of optional-configs.
   - Then we define the github uri.
   - Define any clone flags so we can get branches if we like.
   - The install command to let the emacs install get all of it's packages